-The 3.3V power rail is generated from a 3A, fixed, linear regulator.
 The 1.8V power rail is generated from an 800mA linear regulator.
-Both of these voltages are monitored by U22 and it will issue a reset if either supply falls below the threshold voltage.
-A switching, 1.5A, +12V step-up regulator provides the power for the LCD interface.
+Both the 3.3V and 1.8V power rails are are monitored by U22 and it will issue a reset if either supply falls below the threshold voltage.

-The reset pushbutton can connect directly to the voltage monitor reset input or to a supplementary resetdetect circuit, refer to AN258.
+The reset pushbutton can connect directly to the voltage monitor reset input or to a supplementary resetdetect circuit.
+Refer to AN258 for more information.
 This circuit is implemented by U24 and some passive devices.
-In general, this circuit is not required and may be removed if desired.
+In general, this circuit is not required with EP9315 Rev E2 devices and may be removed if desired.
 It is installed by default.
 If removed, R109 needs to be installed if the use of the reset pushbutton is desired.